remnrem/luna-doc/docs/ref/manipulations.md

 ```
 luna s.lst -s 'EPOCH offset=4 & HYPNO'
 ```
-or automatically with respect to a set of annotations (i.e. making the offset equal to the start of the first of these annotions encountered):
+or automatically with respect to a set of annotations (i.e. making the offset equal to the start of the first of these annotations encountered):
 ```
 luna s.lst -s 'EPOCH align=N1,N2,N3,R,W,? & HYPNO'
 ```